 - If you’re new to downhill mountain biking, YouTube has an array of excellent videos to help you learn techniques.
 Watch and ride on a flat surface before coming to Spider to prepare for your trip.

 - Beginner Trail: Itsy-Bitsy.
 Our trails are rated the way ski slopes are rated.
 Green for Easy, Blue for Intermediate, Black and Double Black for Advanced.
 If you’ve never mountain biked on a downhill course, Itsy-Bitsy is the best place to start.

 - Amenities: Spider Mountain doesn’t have a restaurant on-site, most people bring food and tailgate from their vehicles, and there is a food truck on the weekends.
 The resort supplies water at the base, and drinks are available for purchase in the ticket office, and a quick 5 minute spin down the road at Thunderbird Lodge at Spider Mountain, where a small store offers sundries, sodas, energy drinks, and snacks.

 - Planning to stay for the weekend and ride?
-Affordable cabins are available for rent at Thunderbird Lodge at Spider Mountain, and Spider Mountain offers primitive camping onsite for $10 at the base of the mountain.
+Affordable cabins are available for rent at Thunderbird Lodge at Spider Mountain.